rclone/rclone/docs/content/overview.md

 Some remotes allow files to be uploaded without knowing the file size in advance.
 This allows certain operations to work without spooling the file to local disk first, e.g. `rclone rcat`.

+### About ###

+This is used to fetch quota information from the remote, like bytes used/free/quota and bytes used in the trash.

+If the server can't do `About` then `rclone about` will return an error.